-The tail is a good indicator in which zone you are.
+The tail is a good indicator of in which zone you are.

 In the 'stretch' zone it's very common that a novice horse starts to swish his tail, either because he doesn't completely understand our new request and is a little confused, or he finds it difficult to perform what's been asked physically seen.

-You can compare it to human athletes, when an athlete appears to have a grimace on their face or make loud noices when they for example lift heavy weights.
-In this context it can mean concentration and determination.
+You can compare it to human athletes: when an athlete appears to have a grimace on their face or make loud noises when they, for example, lift heavy weights.
+In this context, it can mean concentration and determination.